Thermometers

 How do we figure out the scale?
 Making a Celsius (centigrade) thermometer is easy, because it's based on the temperatures of ice and boiling water.
 These are called the two fixed points.
 We know ice has a temperature close to 0°C while water boils at 100°C. If we dip our thermometer in some ice, we can observe where the mercury level comes to and mark the lowest point on our scale, which will be roughly 0°C. Similarly, if we dip the thermometer in boiling water, we can wait for the mercury to rise up and then make a mark equivalent to 100°C. All we have to do then is divide the scale between these two fixed points into 100 equal steps ("centi-grade" means 100 divisions) and, hey presto, we have a working thermometer!

-Photo: A mercury thermometer marked with a Fahrenheit scale.
-It's named for German physicist Daniel Fahrenheit (1686–1736), who made the first mercury thermometer in the early 18th century.
+Photo: This thermometer contains a red, alcohol-based liquid and is marked with both a Celsius scale (left, at the bottom of the picture) and a Fahrenheit scale (right, at the top).
+The current temperature is about 21°C or about 70°F. The Fahenheit scale is named for German physicist Daniel Fahrenheit (1686–1736), who made the first mercury thermometer in the early 18th century.
 The Celsius scale is named for the Swedish scientist who devised it, Anders Celsius (1701–1744).
-Photo by David McLeod courtesy of Defense Imagery.

 Dial thermometers

 Not all thermometers work this way, however.
 The one shown in our top photo has a metal pointer that moves up and down a circular scale.
-Open up one of these thermometers and you'll see the pointer is mounted on a spring.
-The spring is attached to a piece of metal called a bimetallic strip that's designed to expand and bend as it gets hotter (see our article on thermostats to find out how it works).
-The hotter the temperature, the more the metal expands, the more it pushes the spring, and the more the pointer climbs up the scale.
+Open up one of these thermometers and you'll see the pointer is mounted on coiled piece of metal called a bimetallic strip that's designed to expand and bend as it gets hotter (see our article on thermostats to find out how it works).
+The hotter the temperature, the more the bimetallic strip expands, and the more it pushes the pointer up the scale.

 Electronic thermometers